jeremiahmao/toddler-ai/README.md

 **Apple Silicon (MPS):**
 - Currently disabled due to PyTorch MPS limitations with certain operations
-- Training runs on CPU (still fast for these small models)
+- Training runs on CPU (still fast for these small models and MiniLM)
 - Will be enabled once PyTorch MPS support matures
-- MPS will provide significant benefits when we integrate larger language models (MiniLM coming soon)

 **CPU:**
 - Works well for all training tasks